Moebits/Moepictures.moe/readme.md

 https://aws.amazon.com/s3/

-If you want to instead upload to the local filesystem you can modify tbe functions in the file `structures/ServerFunctions.ts` to write to the local filesystem instead of uploading to the S3 bucket.
+If you want to instead upload to the local filesystem you can modify the functions in the file `structures/ServerFunctions.ts` to write to the local filesystem instead of uploading to the S3 bucket.
 In these functions the "file" argument will be a string like `foldername/filename.png` where these are all the folders, you need to create all of these if you are uploading locally.

 `["animation", "artist", "character", "comic", "image", "pfp", "series", "tag", "video"]`